linuxpostingxyz/website/website/about.md

 our stuff is open source! you can find our [repos on github](https://github.com/orgs/linuxpostingxyz/repositories), in case you wanna contribute or just check them out

-if you'd like to contact us for whatever reason, you may write an email to contact@linuxposting.xyz
+if you'd like to contact us for whatever reason, you may write an email to email@contact@linuxposting.xyz